Active aerosols: Introduction

-The interaction between aerosols and light is a fundamental problem throughout physics.
+The interaction between aerosols and light is a fundamental problem throughout optics.
 The consequences are wide ranging from influencing astronomical observations through cosmic dust \cite{Bohren1983,Schlegel}, to affecting the climate by altering earth’s albedo \cite{ALBRECHT,hansen}, and impairing vision in navigation \cite{Choi,Popoff}.
 Although aerosols have ubiquitous impact, often limiting the ability to make observations, they are commonly regarded as disordered media.
-Understanding the relationships that define order in aerosols is key to governing their optics.
+Understanding the relationships that define order in aerosols is key to governing their optical properties.

 Individual aerosol particles are routinely ordered using external fields \cite{Ashkin1970,Jauffred, Reimann,Conangla,smalley,shvedov}.
-To date, control of the optics of an aerosol ensemble has yet to be realized, generally due to the need for low pressure environments or substantial particle-field coupling.
+However, control of the macroscale optics of an aerosol ensemble has yet to be realized, generally due to the need for substantial coupling of an external field to a large number of particles (>billions) in low pressure environments to overcome the randomizing thermal forces of Brownian motion.

-Plasmonic nanoparticles resonantly couple to light, giving rise to large and unique optical responses as a result of their free carrier density and geometry \cite{Prodan, Miller1}.
-Active plasmonics have further enabled the spatial, spectral and temporal ordering of these properties with external stimuli \cite{Jiang, Shaltouteaat}.
-The orientational order of a gold nanorod can be controlled if the potential energy of the nanorod in a externally applied AC electric field is comparable to the energy of thermal excitations \cite{fontana,etcheverry,greybush}.
-The positional order of a nanorod can be directed by the electrophoretic force when the frequency of the applied electric field is reduced from AC to DC.
-Recently, isotropic suspensions of gold nanorods were transitioned from the liquid to gas state and optically characterized, creating a plasmonic aerosol \cite{geldmeier}.
-These materials are optically homogeneous and thermodynamically stable.
+Plasmonic nanoparticles couple strongly to electromagnetic fields, providing a mechanism, material and opportunity to guide the response of an ensemble \cite{Prodan, miller2016fundamental, zhang2014, yang2016, avitzour2009, miller2022}.
+Active plasmonics have further enabled the spatial, spectral and temporal ordering of these material properties with external stimuli \cite{Jiang, Shaltouteaat,salandrino2018plasmonic}.
+Recently, suspensions of gold nanorods were transitioned from the liquid to gas state and the isotropic optical response was characterized \emph{in~situ}, demonstrating a thermodynamically stable and optically homogeneous plasmonic aerosol \cite{geldmeier}.
+Yet, to date, the dynamic anisotropic response of these materials in air when placed in external fields remains unknown.